Reclaiming Midlife: We are redefining the narrative.

 And for us?
 The power is in taking control of our own narrative.
 We get to choose what makes us feel alive.
 We decide how we want to show up.
 We don’t need permission.
 We don’t need approval.

-And that’s how change begins.
+And that’s how real change begins.